yugen/GetId3/README.md

 getID3
 ======

-This library integrates the getID3 library with the Symfony2 project, emulating the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) CS.
+This package integrates the getID3 library with the Symfony2 project, emulating the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) CS.

 **Warning**: documentation files are not rendering correctly in Github (reStructuredText format) and some content might be broken or hidden, make sure to read raw files.